top of page

-She is currently pursuing her Masters at Wake Forest University and holds a bachelors degree in English with a minor in Sociology.
-She has more than a decade of experience in graphic design, creative writing, digital media and photography.
+Shabnam holds a Bachelor's degree in English with a minor in Sociology and is currently pursuing her Master's degree at Wake Forest University.
+She brings more than a decade of professional experience in graphic design, creative writing, digital media, and photography to her work, advocate, and ZFFTA's leader.

 Omar Sultan, Officer